abb-cf/my-app/README.md

 _A single-page, responsive app with routing, rich interactions, several interface views, and a polished user experience.
 This is the client-side that supports the existing server side of a database of movies, movie information and users._

 Cine-File allows users to register an account and login to see a list of movies.
 When a movie is clicked on, users can read movie synopses and find further information about the movie's genre and director.
 If a user wants to create a list of favorite movies, they can favorite the movie and find the list under their user profile.
-On their profile, users can view and edit their username, password, birthdate and list of favorites.
+On their profile, users can view and edit their username, password, birthdate and list of favorite movies.

 *Find the application live at https://cine-file.netlify.app/*